 Higher education plays a pivotal role in the economic and social development of Israel.
 In 2009-2010 some 280,000 students attended the country's institutions of higher learning.
 Of these, 38 percent attend universities and 41 percent are enrolled in colleges, while 21 percent participate in distance-learning courses.

-Find the best information about what it’s like to study in Israel, including degree course offers, career opportunities, student life, living costs, and more.
+Find the best information about what it’s like to study in Israel, including degree course offers, career opportunities, student life, tuition fees and living costs.

 Institutions of higher education operate under the authority of the Council for Higher Education, organised by the minister of education, and includes academics, community representatives and a student representative.
 The Council grants accreditation, authorises the awarding of academic degrees, and advises the government on the development and financing of higher education and scientific research.